 Article Format-Structure

 Manuscripts should be submitted in MS-Word files by one of the authors of the manuscript through the online submission system.
 Submissions by anyone other than one of the authors will not be accepted.
-The author needs to prepare two different files; a Title page which includes the title of the article, author names, and affiliations and the main documents without author information.

 Authors are suggested to provide the names of four well-qualified reviewers.
 Current e-mail addresses must be provided for all suggested reviewers.
 JADHUR reserve the right to the invited author’s suggested reviewers or send it to any other expert reviewers.